RKrokson/azure-general/arc-win-esu/README.md

     * **Important note** - vcore has an 8 core minimum per server.
 If your virtual server has less than 8 cores you still need to purchase a minimum of 8 cores to enable ESU for this server.
 No, you can't combine eight 1 core VMs into a single license.
 * License type - You will select Datacenter or Standard
   * OS license vs ESU license - The Arc ESU license does not need to match the original OS license.
 E.g., you can license a VM with ESU standard vcore licensing even if it was originally licensed with Datacenter via your host.
+* Free Dev/Test or DR licenses (link below) - "There are some scenarios in which you may be eligible to receive Extended Security Updates patches at no additional cost.
+Two of these scenarios supported by Azure Arc include the following":
+    * Dev/Test (Visual Studio/MSDN licenses)
+    * Disaster Recovery (Entitled benefit DR instances from Software Assurance or subscription only)

 Arc ESU pricing is available at the link in the additional resources section below.
 You can see there is a large cost difference between Datacenter and Standard pricing.
 It's important to consider your hypervisor density, and 2012 decommissioning plans, when considering how to license ESU in your environment.